reslp/phylociraptor-workshop/README.md

-# Introduction into working with phylociraptor
+# Introduction to  working with phylociraptor

 ## Installing phylociraptor

 1. Create a conda environment with snakemake (this is already provided for you!)
 If you don't have conda installed, first look [here](https://docs.conda.io/en/latest/miniconda.html).

+> [!NOTE]
+> No need to run the first two commands.
+We have already prepared this for you.
+Simple activate the conda environment.

 ```
 $ conda install -n base -c conda-forge mamba